EtymoIO/EvolvingGraphs.jl/doc/functions.rst

 	      finds the weakly connected components of an evolving graph ``g``, i.e, each node in the set is weakly connected to all the other nodes.
-If valuesonly = false, returns a dictionary with the starting the search as dictionary key.
+If ``valuesonly = false``, returns a dictionary with the starting of the search as dictionary key.